sseyler/molecalc/readme.rst

 MoleCalc is based on the MolCalc project (`https://github.com/jensengroup/molcalc`_), a web-based chemistry teaching tool available at molcalc.org_ that was originally built by the Jensen Group at the University of Copenhagen.
-MoleCalc is a separate development project currently led by Dr. Sean L.
+MoleCalc is a separate project currently being developed by Dr. Sean L.
-Seyler and Prof. Jeffery Yarger in the
+Seyler and led by Prof. Jeffery Yarger in the
-Yarger Research Group at the School of Molecular Sciences at Arizon State University.
+Yarger Research Group at the School of Molecular Sciences at Arizona State University.
 MoleCalc allows chemists to build small molecules and estimate key molecular properties using research-grade quantum chemistry software.
 Currently, MoleCalc can provide, in a matter of minutes or seconds, a decent sense of the physical and chemical properties of a chosen molecule, such as